Westinghouse Model H-181 Television (1949)

 Right after I bought this TV, I tested the tube and I could have sworn it was good.
 I tested it again this time, and it looked as dead as a doornail.
 The filament did not light up and it showed zero emission on my Sencore CR70 tester.
 Checking with an ohmmeter showed no continuity between the filament pins, the sign of a dud.
 No problem, in the storage room I have another 10BP4 that's weak but usable.

-One screw holds the yoke's padded retaining ring and another holds the ring around the bell of the picture tube.
+Let's get the old CRT out of the frame.
+One screw holds the yoke's padded retaining collar.
+Another holds the ring around the bell of the picture tube.

 Now I lift off the frame, with the yoke and ion trap magnet still attached.